Labor Shortages and Workplace Injuries

 Welcome and Introduction of Speaker

 Dr. Anderson oversees delivery of care by more than 2000 medical clinicians nationwide.
-He also oversees quality assurance of Concentra medical practice based on high quality, value-based care for shorter case duration, Concentra, early intervention model for rapid sustainable recovery.
-Dr. Anderson has more than 40 years with medical experience, is board-certified in occupational medicine, and has been with Concentra since 1993.
+He also oversees quality assurance of Concentra’s medical practice based on high quality, value-based care for shorter case duration and Concentra’s early intervention model for rapid sustainable recovery.
+Dr. Anderson has more than 40 years of medical experience, is board-certified in occupational medicine, and has been with Concentra since 1993.

 At the conclusion of the presentation, we will have a Q&A session with Dr. Anderson.
 You can submit your questions throughout the presentation to be answered during the Q&A. Dr. Anderson will answer as many questions as possible within the time allowed.
 After the webinar, a recording of the webinar and a copy of the slides will be emailed to you so you can view them again at your convenience.